 What you need to do is simply: Add the

 panel_custom component to your configuration.
 You can then set up as many internal links in the sidebar as you want.
-I wouldn’t recommend adding to many, as you might end up having to search through your sidebar instead of the settings.
+I wouldn't recommend adding too many, as you might end up having to search through your sidebar instead of the settings.
 In this example, I will be adding direct links to the integrations, automations, and server controls.

 Enabling Home Assistant's advanced mode